Former Harvard midfielder Ben Smith '10 has completed his second season on head coach Chris Wojcik's '96 staff.

 Smith, who suited up for Johns Hopkins as a fifth-year senior in 2011 as a starting long-stick midfielder, garnered All-Ivy League honorable mention as a senior with the Crimson in 2010.
-Smith, who started nine of the 10 games he appeared in that spring, scored two goals and collected 24 ground balls, while causing nine turnovers which tied for the team lead.
+Smith started nine of the 10 games he appeared in that spring, scoring two goals and collecting 24 ground balls while causing nine turnovers, which tied for the team lead.

 At Harvard, Smith received the Most Improved Player award as a

 junior in 2009, before earning the Most Valuable Player award and

 the Class of 59 'Trophy for leadership and enthusiasm as a senior

 in 2010.
 Smith also garnered NEILA Scholar Athlete honors his

 senior year.
 While at Johns Hopkins in 2011, Smith led the team in